ukceh-rse/git-novice/episodes/00-recap-cli.md

 You are perhaps more familiar with it looking like this: `C:/Users/username` in windows.
-These two are the same, however linux uses a forward slash to separate directories instead of a backslash, and everything is in `/` instead of lettered drives.  `/` is know as the root directory.
+These two are the same, however linux uses a forward slash to separate directories instead of a backslash, and everything is in `/` instead of lettered drives.  `/` is known as the root directory.

 ::::::::::::::::::::::::::::::::::::::::::::::::::